amira-salama1/SQL_Projects-And-Visualizations/Viz/Tableau/SuperStore/Challenges/#WOW2023 | Week 48 | Can you add candlesticks to bar charts?.md

 WOW2023 | Week 48 | Can you add candlesticks to bar charts?

-Create a combination of bar charts and candles.
+Create a combination of bar charts and candles in one Chart/View.

 Specs:
 * Create bar charts by Sub-Category displaying selected measure of the latest year(current year) and selected year